briankoser/canon/README.md

 The sections are not equal lengths.
 When you finish a section, that day becomes a day to read one of the longest remaining sections.

-# Notes
+# To Do
-- Store last read chapter of each section in cookie
+- [ ] When a chapter is checked, check all previous chapters in that day
-- Display chapters for current day
+- [ ] Refresh checkbox display on day dropdown select (currently retaining checks from previous day)
-- Checkbox by each chapter to mark read
+- [ ] Store in cookie
-- Mark all read button
+- [ ] Allow inputting start chapters (e.g. if cookie gets deleted)
-- Allow inputting start chapters (e.g. if cookie gets deleted)
+- [ ] Work offline
-- Work offline
+- [ ] Display longest remaining section after a section is finished
-- Display longest remaining section after a section is finished
+- [ ] Different checkbox colors for unfinished, finished today, finished before today
-- Different checkbox colors for unfinished, finished today, finished before today
+- [ ] Create Roman Catholic version
-- Create Roman Catholic, Eastern Orthodox versions
+- [ ] Create Eastern Orthodox version